Skip to main content

 Permanently Free, Efficient and Easy to Use

-The community edition is free to use, with a 10-minute deployment and online operation throughout the process.
+The community version is free to use, with a 10-minute deployment and online operation throughout the process.

 Support for Cloud Virtual Machines or Local Deployment

-It can be deployed in the cloud or on a local private network, meeting the data compliance requirements for sensitive business.
+It can be deployed in the cloud or on a local private network, meeting the data compliance requirements of sensitive businesses.

 Data Management is Safer and More Efficient